Accenture/Ocaramba/README.md

 - Written entirely in C#
 - Contains example projects how to use it
 - Allows to use Chrome, Firefox or Internet Explorer
-- Extends Webdriver by additional methods like JavaScriptClick, WaitForAjax, WaitUntilElementIsNoLongerFound, etc.
+- Extends Webdriver by additional methods like JavaScriptClick, WaitForAjax, etc.
 - Automatically waits when locating element for specified time and conditions
 - Page Object Pattern
 - More common locators, e.g: "//*[@title='{0}' and @ms.title='{1}']"